I’m going to be straight with you:

 Also, use the name of your City and State in the different SEO elements, like the title tags, meta description, and content on your website.

-Another important element to consider for any e-commerce store is the online reviews.
+Another important element to consider in SEO for ecommerce is the online reviews.

 You must make sure to get the reviews on your listing because Google considers this factor important when ranking a website.